 Following the completion of this offering, we will be a "controlled company" under Nasdaq rules because more than 50% of the voting power of our shares will be held by Vector Capital.
 See "Principal shareholders."
 We intend to rely upon the controlled company exemption relating to the board of directors and committee independence requirements under the Nasdaq listing rules.
-Pursuant to this exemption, we will be exempt from the rules that would otherwise require that our board of directors consist of a majority of independent directors and that our compensation committee and nominating and governance committee be composed entirely of independent directors.
+Pursuant to this exemption, we will be exempt from the rules that would otherwise require that our board of directors consist of a majority of independent directors.
 The "controlled company" exemption does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Nasdaq, which require that our audit committee have a majority of independent directors upon consummation of this offering, and exclusively independent directors within one year following the effective date of the registration statement relating to this offering.